pattersongrant/playlist-publicizer/README.md

-Set all Spotify playlists on your profile to public or private with one click.
+Set all your Spotify playlists to public or private with one click.

 ##